FACTBOX-Key political risks to watch in Australia

 controversial 30 percent tax on iron ore and coal mine profits,

 which began in July 2012.
-The mining tax was forecast to raise
+The mining tax is due to bring in A$2

 royalties and makes the national government refund the cost to